Badass Creed: Comic Books

 - Frank Drake of the Nightstalkers distills the entirety of Silver Age Superhero philosophy into four words.
 Do good.
 Fight evil.

 - Archie Adventure Hero "The Fly" featured this promise: I, The Fly, do solemnly swear that nothing shall keep me from fulfilling my sacred vow...to erase crime from the face of the earth!

-- In the Sonic the Hedgehog series, but most commonly the Archie comics, theres always a badass creed used to summon upon the power of one of the emeralds, usually the Master Emerald, for a specific request, usually along the lines of "The servers are the seven chaos emerald, chaos is power, enriched by the heart" followed by the request.
+- In the Sonic the Hedgehog series, but most commonly the Archie comics, theres always a badass creed used to summon upon the power of one of the emeralds, usually the Master Emerald, for a specific request, usually along the lines of "The servers are the seven chaos emerald, chaos is power, enriched by the heart.
+The controller is the one who unifies the chaos." followed by the request.
 The badass-ness of this is shown in its full height at the end of the Enerjak arc, as Knuckles and Doctor Finitevus both channel the energy of the Master Emerald and prepare to strike the other down with one energy charged punch, in a way that seems to invoke the feeling of a battle between Hal Jordan and Sinestro.

 Knuckles: The servers are the seven chaos...Finitevus: The servants are the seven chaos...Knuckles: Chaos is power, enriched by the heart...Finitevus: Chaos is power, controlled by my will..Knuckles: The controller exists to unify the chaos!Finitevus: The controller exists to enslave the chaos!

 - In The Metabarons, Bushitaka, the Castaka family code.
 It allows victory, or death in pursuit of victory as the only possible choices for a warrior.
 At any cost.